kryzhovnik/neprivet/README.md

-# Ne Privet
+# No Meta

 This is Uzbek translation of the classical NoHello page.
-The translation is hosted on [https://nometa.uz](https://neprivet.ru).
+The translation is hosted on [https://nometa.uz](https://nometa.uz).

 ## Contributors